 Taking the path of the gods to find locations of Greek myths

 We start our journey on the island of Crete, at the base of her tallest mountain, Mount Ida.
 This unassuming formation, hidden deep in the island’s mountainous center, is the perfect spot for a bit of sightseeing, hiking—or concealing the future king of the gods from his overzealous and paranoid father.

 Cronus, one of the original Titans in Greek mythology, attempted to destroy all his offspring in order to prevent a prophecy that predicted his downfall at the hands of one his children.
-One after the other, he devoured his children, except when it came to Zeus, whom Rhea, Zeus’ mother, managed to hide in a cave far from the reach of Cronus.
+One after the other, he devoured his children, except when it came to Zeus, whom Rhea, Zeus’ mother, managed to hide in a cave far from his reach.

 Monster or mammal?

 Crete is not only Zeus’ childhood home, however; it is also known for being the birthplace of a rather more ferocious mythological creature: the monstrous, one-eyed Cyclops.
-Examples of skulls have been found all over the island, as well as many other places in Greece, which come from a creature with one big eye socket, huge sets of teeth, and sometimes long and powerful-looking tusks.
+Examples of skulls have been found all over the island, as well as many other places in Greece, with a cavity resembling one big eye socket, huge sets of teeth, and sometimes long and powerful-looking tusks.

 Fearsome as elephants can sometimes be, I think we can all agree that a Cyclops makes for a much more exciting story behind the mysterious fossils.

 Although not technically in modern day Greece, the River Pactolus in western Turkey is still an important part of Greece’s mythological heritage.

 It was here along the riverbanks that King Midas, the man with the golden touch, was said to have rid himself of his powers after struggling to eat and drink by casting them into the water.
 Although a moral story of greed and desire, the myth is likely to have been told as an explanation as to why the river was so rich in gold dust during ancient times.